codio/site/source/docs/misc/flode.html.md

 full_width: true
 ---

-Flode is a course that create executable flow charts.
+Flode is a course that creates executable flow charts.
 Flode is a great way to teach computational thinking and introduce students to programming.
 It can:

 - create beautiful, annotated flow charts
 - write proper code expressions, including decisions, in chart elements